stephen-netu/second-zeitgeist/index.md

 Greetings,

-Somehow, in my short time alive, I believe we are entering into a **second Zeitgeist**—a cultural shift as seismic as the first I witnessed on the morning of **September 11th, 2001**.
+I believe we are entering into a **second Zeitgeist**—a cultural shift as seismic as the first Zeitgeist, set in motion on the morning of **September 11th, 2001**.

 What followed was an era of **obedience by design**.
 What began in the name of safety morphed into a reality of surveillance, censorship, militarized borders, and eroded civic trust.